 The Georgia Registry of Interpreters for the Deaf endeavors to promote initiatives to further the profession of Sign Language Interpreting through a statewide alliance of professional interpreters, students of the profession, and consumers of interpreting services.

 Telephone services that enable people who have difficulty hearing or speaking to communicate with conventional phone users over standard phone lines.

 Georgia School for the Deaf (GSD)

-GSAD provides technical assistance to children with deaf blindness, from birth through 21 years of age, and to their families and service providers.
-Technical assistance may include: in-home consultation, school consultation, family support, networking, demonstration site development, in-services, weekend retreats, summer institutes, loaner bank, material and monograph development, statewide advisory program, referrals to other agencies, and resources.
+GSAP provides technical assistance to children with deaf or blindness, from birth through 21 years of age, and to their families and service providers.
+Technical assistance may include in-home consultation, school consultation, family support, networking, demonstration site development, in-services, weekend retreats, summer institutes, loaner bank, material and monograph development, statewide advisory program, referrals to other agencies, and resources.